ILIAS-eLearning/ILIAS/components/ILIAS/TestQuestionPool/PRIVACY.md

 - overviews to accounts with the edit permission to the test question pool object.

 ## Data being deleted
-- **Hint Tracking of Questions by User**:
-    The storage of this information is tied to the use of the question in tests and will be deleted together with data pertaining test-participation in the object the data were they were gathered.
 - **Authorship of Questions**:
 The storage of this information is tied to the lifecycle of the question it is attached to and so the deletion happens in the removal of a question by a user account with edit permissions to the question